3 Women Who Shattered Glass Ceilings In The Bible…

 The Bible is filled with stories about strong Christian women, from Priscilla the missionary to Lydia of Thyatira.

-Here are three women who shattered glass ceilings in the New Testament:
+Here are three women in the Bible who shattered glass ceilings in the New Testament:

 Martha of Bethany

-When Jesus visited Martha’s home in Luke 10, she prepared a meal for His followers while her sister, Mary, sat at His feet.
+When Jesus visited Martha’s home in Luke 10, she prepared a meal for His followers.
+While she did this… her sister, Mary, sat at His feet.

 Martha complained about her sister’s laziness, but Jesus rebuked her when He said, “Martha, Martha, you are worried and troubled about many things.
 Only a few things are important, even just one.
 Mary has chosen the good thing.
 It will not be taken away from her” (Luke 10:41-42).